top of page

 • A more immersive vibe connecting the animation experience with nearby stage shows

-It’s also one of the few new additions designed with younger kids in mind.
+Unlike many of the updates across the parks this one has a broader appeal for both families with little ones and adults who love learning about Disney animation.
+It’s one of the few new additions designed with younger kids in mind.
 There’s no height requirement, no intense wait times, and plenty of opportunities for creative play.
 For families, this is a huge win.

 👋 What About Star Wars Launch Bay Characters and Props?